pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_ffi.md

 with the intent of enabling Pact's core matching mechanisms to be used by implementations in other languages.

+## Documentation

+Documentation for the FFI functions and types is available at: https://docs.rs/pact_ffi/0.0.2/pact_ffi/index.html

 ## Dependencies

 This crates requires: